yihenglin97/data-adaptive-controller-learning/README.md

 # data-adaptive-controller-learning

-To reproduce the plots in the ICML-submitted version:
+To reproduce the plots in the paper:

 1. Create the Anaconda environment (or get the required packages some other way):